Great Lakes (band): 2000 – 2008

 Great Lakes released a self-titled debut album in 2000 on the label Kindercore Records.
 The album was produced and mostly mixed by Crum and Huggins, with final mixing by Robert Schneider of The Apples in Stereo.
 The LP package included a psychedelic 3-D cut-out mobile meant to sit atop the vinyl record and spin as it is played, designed by Donahue with technical help from long time R.E.M. designer Chris Bilheimer.
-The final track on the self-titled debut, "Virgl," (penned by Huggins, though owing a heavy debt to The Kinks' "Picture Book") was included on a CMJ music magazine sampler CD in 2000.
+The final track on the self-titled debut, "Virgil," (penned by Huggins, though owing a heavy debt to The Kinks' "Picture Book") was included on a CMJ music magazine sampler CD in 2000.

 After releasing a number of 7” singles the band released their second album, The Distance Between, on the Athens, GA label Orange Twin in 2002.
 Their sophomore release was written by Crum and Donahue.
 It was again recorded and mixed in the band's home studio in Athens.
 It was selected as one of the top ten overlooked albums of that year by Magnet Magazine, which noted the band's ability to "spew out a fuzz-laced garage assault" and complimented their "knack for fusing melancholy with feats of ballroom levitation".
 The band did a tour in Europe, including stops in Scandinavia and the UK.
 A highlight stateside found them supporting Belle & Sebastian at the Tabernacle in Atlanta.
 During that year, both Crum and Donahue relocated to Brooklyn and continued writing, while Huggins toured with the band Of Montreal.
 He remained a recording and arranging contributor to Great Lakes for the third album, but no longer performed live with the band.

 The third Great Lakes album, Diamond Times, was begun in Athens and completed in New York.
 These sessions amounted to a turning point for the band, as Crum assumed greater control.
 Donahue and Crum fell out creatively soon after.
 ‘Diamond Times’ was released by Empyrean Records.
 'Diamond Times’ is the last recording to feature many of the original performers, including Huggins, Poole, Alexander, and Barnes (though Andrew Rieger and Heather McIntosh contributed to the band's later albums).
 After the release of Diamond Times, Crum assembled a three-piece lineup to tour behind it.
 This lineup included Kyle Forester on bass and backing vocals and Kevin Shea on drums.
 This lineup toured the US with The Clientele in 2005, and toured Europe multiple times in 2005 and 2006 with Ladybug Transistor and others.